zarpafantasma/corpus_rythmos/I- Scientific_Papers/007-en_US-Rhythmic_Chemistry.md

 **9.7 Methodological contributions beyond chemistry**

-The paper’s discipline—**slope-first inference**, **collapse checks**, **errors-in-variables**, and **dual-proxy cross-validation**—is portable.
+The paper’s discipline, **slope-first inference**, **collapse checks**, **errors-in-variables**, and **dual-proxy cross-validation**, is portable.
 It can be adopted anywhere a dominant scale and a persistence/coherence dial exist (soft matter, micro-/nano-fabrication, even biochemical networks).
 If our preregistered shells become standard, “results” sections across labs will be **comparable** rather than bespoke.

 **9.8 Limitations**